 "Wear comfortable clothes and things you feel good in!
 Outfits that are too constricting or too big will remind you of your body and draw your attention back to the areas you may feel negative about," she says.

 At the same time, keep in mind Raimo's words of wardrobe wisdom: "Wearing a giant tent of a T-shirt and stretchy gym pants can be part of a 'depression uniform.'
 By wearing a fashionable outfit and highlighting your favorite features, you start feeling better about yourself.
 That often leads to wanting to do better for yourself—making a healthier choice, for example—which can lead to looking better."

-When you're feeling down, fold into downward dog.
-Practicing yoga has been linked to an increase in body satisfaction, particularly for those who struggle with body image issues, says a study published in the journal Body Image.
+When you're feeling down, fold into a downward dog.
+Practicing yoga has been linked to an increase in body satisfaction, particularly for those who struggle with body image issues, according to a study published in the journal Body Image.

 While you bend and stretch, keep Raimo's affirmations in mind: "Every cell in your body is working to keep you alive and well.
 It's your ally—not enemy.
 Why are you at war with it?
 You are worthy of nourishing yourself with proper nutrition, body movement and time for self-reflection."